Una película de huevos

-Una película de huevos (A Spanish title meaning either A Movie about Eggs or "a movie about balls" [courage]) is a 2006 Mexican animated adventure comedy film produced by Huevocartoon Producciones and distributed by Videocine, and is the first feature film developed by the brand.
+Una Película de Huevos (A Spanish title meaning either A Movie about Eggs or "A Movie about Balls" [courage]) is a 2006 Mexican animated adventure comedy film produced by Huevocartoon Producciones and distributed by Videocine, and is the first feature film developed by the brand.
 It is directed by Rodolfo Riva Palacio and Gabriel Riva Palacio and features voices of Bruno Bichir, Angélica Vale and Carlos Espejel.

-The film was released on April 21, 2006, and became a commercial success, grossing $142.3 million pesos ($7.6 million), and holds the record as the 10th highest-grossing films produced in Mexico of all time.
+The film was released on April 21, 2006, and became a commercial success, grossing $142.3 million pesos ($8.3 million USD as of 2026), and holds the record as the 10th highest-grossing films produced in Mexico of all time.
 It won the Ariel Award of 2007 for 'Mejor largometraje de animación' ('Best Animated Feature Film').
 The success of the film spawned into a film franchise.